 This inputs controls the primary energy source for Domestic Hot Water (DHW) in a project.
 The default value is linked to the DHW Generation input on the Building System.
 The options are gas or electric which will determine how the energy used for hot water will be costed.
 Note changes to this input will not impact the whole building or breakdown EUI, only the costs.

 The primary energy for heating is the source of heat for the project.
 This is directly linked with the System Type input on the Building System tab.
 Each system assigns either gas or electric to this field depending on the Heating System used.
 It is recommended to not change this field as doing so will create a mismatch between the system used and the calculation of costs.

 Building Location Type

 The building location type controls the wider context in the simulation.
-This informs details around the wind behavior and therefore infiltration for the building.
-The default value will be Urban, however this can be customized as needed to any of these three inputs:
+This informs details about the wind behavior and therefore infiltration of the building.
+The default value will be Urban, however, this can be customized as needed to any of these three inputs:

 Country - Sparsely populated areas with limited buildings around

 Suburban - Mostly residential area with some buildings, but all low rise

 Urban - Densely populated and built-up areas.
 City centers

 Electricity Utility Rate

 This is the cost of electricity used for calculating the yearly energy cost of the project.
 The defaults are localized to each project location, including the currency.
 Because utility costs can vary from project to project, It is encouraged to update this value when specific costs are known.